MacBootProd/SubtitlesToolboxMini/README.md

 # Subtitles Toolbox mini
-A mini toolbox to fix timing issues in .srt subtitles
+A mini toolbox to fix timing issues and more in .srt subtitles

 Functions:
 - Shift